mayank95b/Python-FastAPI-Full-Stack-Development/README.md

 - the ``back-end`` is the part that powers the front end it's behind the scenes and is mainly about storing data in databases and providing it to the front end

 So, Web Development jobs fall into three main categories
-- 1. front-end development
+1. ``front-end development``
-- 2. back-end development and
+2. ``back-end development`` and
-- 3. full-stack development which involves both front-end and back-end development
+3. ``full-stack development`` which involves both front-end and back-end development

-front-end developers use html css and javascript to build front-ends
+front-end developers use html css and javascript to build front-ends.

 - ``HTML`` - HyperText Markup Language - used to define the building blocks of our web pages
 - ``CSS`` - Cascading Stylesheet - used for styling web pages and making them beautiful